REGAIN research project ready for launch

 Today, three treatment technologies were officially presented at the wastewater treatment plant in Garmerwolde.
 Over the next year and a half, researchers will investigate which method is best suited for removing pharmaceutical residues from treated , and how this further-treated wastewater can then be used as a source of industrial water.
 These tests are part of the three-year REGAIN research project, a collaboration between Noorderzijlvest Water Authority, water quality and water technology company WLN, the CEW knowledge institute, and North Water (the industrial water subsidiary of Waterbedrijf Groningen and Evides Industriewater).

-Research into three technologies
+Research on three technologies

 From waste product to raw material

 A circular approach to water management requires collaboration and transcending individual boundaries.
 This joint project by Noorderzijlvest Water Authority, WLN, CEW, and North Water is investigating the feasibility of a combined solution for both water scarcity and water quality.
 The treatment techniques are being tested at the Noorderzijlvest Water Authority ’s treatment site Noorderzijlvest Water Authority Garmerwolde, which is a suitable location due to the presence of both the water authority ’s wastewater treatment plant water authority North Water’s industrial water treatment facility.
-REGAIN is made possible in part by contributions from the Wadden Fund, Eemsdelta Green, and the National Program Groningen.
+REGAIN is made possible in part by contributions from the Wadden Fund, Eemsdelta Green, and programme National programme .
 By the end of this project, it will be clear whether the tested treatment technologies can be implemented through the deployment of an additional treatment plant.